DariushStony/docker-basics/README.md

 -   VMware
 -   Hyper-v (windows only)

-### What are the benefits of VM and Container?
+### What are the benefits of VMs and Containers?

 run applications in isolation

-### Problems with virtual machine:
+### Problems with the virtual machine:

 -   Each VM needs a full-blown OS (needs to be licensed, patched, and monitor)
 -   Slow to start (because the entire OS has to be loaded)
 -   Resource intensive (because each VM takes a slice of the actual physical hardware resources)
     -   Consume a lot of disk space
-    -   Consume a lot of RAM and CPU power from server
+    -   Consume a lot of RAM and CPU power from the server

 ### Containers

-A **container** is an application that's been packaged with all the _files_, _configurations_, _dependencies_ neccessary for it to run.
+A **container** is an application that's been packaged with all the _files_, _configurations_, and _dependencies_ necessary for it to run.
 give us the same kind of isolation (But with advantages over VM).
 The containers share the underlying operating system that's on the server between them.

 -   allow running multiple apps in isolation
 -   are lightweight
--   use OS of the host
+-   use the OS of the host
 -   start quickly
--   need less hardware resources
+-   need fewer hardware resources

 ---